 This Quarterly Report on Form 10-Q (this "Report") contains forward-looking statements.
 When used anywhere in this Report, the words "expect," "believe," "anticipate," "estimate," "intend," "plan" and similar expressions are intended to identify forward-looking statements.
 These statements relate to future events or our future financial or operational performance and involve known and unknown risks, uncertainties and other factors that could cause our actual results, levels of activity, performance or achievements to differ materially from those expressed or implied by these forward-looking statements.
-These statements include, but are not limited to, the effect of the COVID-19 pandemic on our business, financial condition and results of operations, our expectations regarding our supply chain, including but not limited to, raw materials and logistics costs, and the effect of price increases.
-We disclaim any undertaking to publicly update or revise any forward-looking statements contained herein to reflect any change in our expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.
+These statements include, but are not limited to, the effect of the COVID-19 pandemic on our business, financial condition and results of operations, our expectations regarding our supply chain, including but not limited to, raw materials and logistics costs, the effect of price increases, and the unforeseen business disruptions or other effects due to current global geopolitical tensions, including relating to Ukraine.
+We disclaim any undertaking to publicly update or revise any forward-looking statement is based, except as required by applicable law.
 These statements reflect our current views with respect to future events and are based on assumptions subject to risks and uncertainties.
 Such risks and uncertainties include those related to our ability to sell our products.